 The book will hit most digital retailers on November 16, 2018.
 I will be offering a special discount price ONLY to those who are on my newsletter mailing list.
 Please sign up now to ensure you receive the special offer!

-The air seemed to go still around them as they looked at each other.
+The air seemed to go still around them as they stared at each other.
 Sage was unaware of the wind or the cold, her focus narrowed on the stranger.
 It wasn’t fear that had her heart suddenly beating like the wings of a hummingbird.
 She didn’t know what it was.
 She’d never felt like this in her life.

-This was a man unlike any she’d ever seen before.
+This was a man unlike any she’d ever encountered before.
 Not in real life, anyway.
 It was as if he’d stepped directly from the pages of one of her father’s western novels; he fit every image in her head of what a real western man would look like.

 He sat tall in the saddle, his broad chest and wide, sloping shoulders amplified by the shearling sheepskin coat he wore.
-Brown leather chaps fit snug over lean and muscular thighs, tapered down his long legs and flared above his dusty boots.
-His chiseled jaw and firm mouth were all that she could see of his face; the rest of it was thrown into shadow beneath the lowered brim of his brown hat.
+Brown leather chaps fitted snug over lean and muscular thighs, tapered down his long legs and flared above his dusty boots.
+His chiseled jaw and firm mouth were all that she could see of his face; the rest of it was thrown into shadow beneath the lowered brim of his brown cowboy hat.

 “Are you a guest of Gigi’s?”

 The low, rich timbre of his voice caught at a place deep in her being.
 She released a slow breath, her own voice shaking a little as she replied, “No. I’ve just moved in.”